 It’s the summer noon and the mood is frisky.
 I look out into the bright sun.
 The summer wardrobe special is always the whites, pastels and the one polka dot dress.
-It takes me back to time.
-I feel light in my being and miss the caress of the warm wind against my shoulder blade.
+It takes me back to the time I felt light in my being and had the caress of the warm wind against my shoulder blade.
 Polka dots are the easiest to wear.
 It needs no styling.
 It stands out among the milieu of the hardened stripes, the paisleys or the wild flowers.
 Polka dots are flirtatious, just the way I like it.

-Polka dots were inspired by the Bohemia dance called the polka.
+Polka dots were inspired by the Bohemian dance called the polka.
 It was in fashion as house dresses and garden dresses in the early 1920s.
-This captured the youth driven fashion look.
+This captured the youth-driven fashion look.
 I find myself still gravitate towards this unconventional arrangement on fabric, where each dot is accurately shaped and placed against each other in an array of a wild dance pattern.

 Bohemian women were the grand synthesis of the feminine Wonder Woman.
 She didn’t need the metal bra or the corset.
 She roamed free, smelling the flowers in the forest, as she wore her femininity on her entire demeanour with an unhindered attitude.